Business Employment Dynamics is

 dynamic state of the labor market.

-private sector establishments were 7.1 million.
-Gross job losses
+expanding private-sector establishments were 7.5 million.
+Gross

-from closing and contracting private sector establishments were
+job losses from closing and contracting private-sector

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.